Bad Times at the El Royale: Casting

 Goddard chose to spend more time developing his characters than looking for actors who would best fit the roles.
 Jeff Bridges was the first person to receive the script, and on August 23, 2017, it was announced he had been in negotiations to star alongside Chris Hemsworth, who previously worked with the director on The Cabin in the Woods.
 Actors who were also being considered for lead roles included Beyoncé, Tom Holland, and newcomer Cailee Spaeny; the latter was officially cast on August 24.

 Cynthia Erivo was first considered for a lead role while working on Widows.
-She submitted two auditions tapes to casting director Carmen Cuba, and was cast on August 29, 2017.
+She submitted two audition tapes to casting director Carmen Cuba and was cast on August 29, 2017.
 When asked about Erivo's audition process, Goddard said he "felt the hair stand up on the back of my neck.
 It was pretty exciting the day she walked in, that's for sure."
-Erivo would go on to help Goddard write a scene in the climax of the film in which her character gives a speech towards the primary antagonist portrayed by Hemsworth, explaining that as the only lead character who is a woman of color, that if her character "doesn't have a moment where she can just speak, it will seem as though we don't want her to".
+Erivo would go on to help Goddard write her character's climactic monologue directed at Hemsworth's character, Billy Lee, explaining that as the only lead character who is a woman of color, that if her character "doesn't have a moment where she can just speak, it will seem as though we don't want her to".

 In January 2018, Dakota Johnson joined the film; Russell Crowe signed on to star but dropped out shortly before filming began.
 To quickly find his replacement, Jon Hamm was contacted while attending the 2018 Sundance Film Festival and given two days to read the screenplay and decide whether he wanted to star.
 After accepting, he had less than a week to remember fourteen pages of dialogue before filming began.
 Hamm noted a major reason he accepted to star was to work with Bridges and said, "I've wanted to work with [Bridges] since I was in college or even younger.
 So to get that opportunity, you gotta jump with both feet".
 In February, Nick Offerman and Mark O'Brien were spotted on set.
 Lewis Pullman was confirmed to star in May 2018.
 On casting Pullman, Goddard said "it was one of those good old-fashioned casting searches.
 After meeting with lots and lots and lots of actors, Lewis came in and you just felt that immediately.
 The last time that happened, quite honestly, was when Chris Hemsworth walked in for The Cabin in the Woods.
-You're just looking for actors who inherently fit the role — and then also transcend the role.
+You're just looking for actors who inherently fit the role—and then also transcend the role.
 Lewis had that sort of magic."